zrythm/zrythm/doc/user/tracks/inspector-page.rst

   direct out.

-.. note:: The track will still be processed, so if you are looking to decrease DSP usage, try disabling plugins instead.
+.. note:: The track will still be processed, so if you are looking to decrease :term:`DSP` usage, try disabling plugins instead.

 Solo